 Freedom.
 Drawing on my computer gives me the ability to erase, redraw and edit anything I work on and undo something I don’t like.
 ArtRage is almost as open as a empty A4 paper which means a lot less distraction and things that are in the way compared to other image editors.
 Clip Studio Paint is a bit more cluttered with tool bars, but it makes up for it with so many functions like perspective drawing tools, grids and snap functions which makes drawing by hand on a paper feel slow and contra productive.

-If you want me to do a drawing or a project for you, make sure you have browsed through some of my Art and think about if I will be able to meet your vision or if your vision can be expanded towards my style of Art.
+If you want me to do a drawing or a project for you, make sure you have browsed through my Art and think about if I will be able to meet your vision or if your vision can be expanded towards my style of Art.